jon--lee/jon--lee-blog.github.io/_posts/2015-09-29-DataChannels-with-WebRTC.md

 We're almost done!
 Finally we get to move on to the fun stuff!

-Recall that we still have two functions which have not yet been implemented: `createDataChannel`, which was called in `createOffer` and `receiveChannelCallback`, which was referenced in `handlePeerConnection`.
+Recall that we still have two functions which have not yet been implemented: `createDataChannel`, which was called in `createOffer`, and `receiveChannelCallback`, which was referenced in `handlePeerConnection`.

 Here's the breakdown of the two:

-- `createDataChannel` will establish our datachannel connection between the peers and specificy the protocol for handling events, such as opening and closing.
+- `createDataChannel` will establish our datachannel connection between the peers and specify the protocol for handling events, such as opening and closing.
 - `receiveChannelCallback` will complement `createDataChannel` by firing when the other peer calls datachannel events.

 {% highlight javascript %}